 Leftovers make excellent lunches.
 But when in doubt, here are eight creative packed lunch ideas that require very little prep work.

 Although fresh and new recipes are exciting, most nights should contain the simple staple meals you look forward to.
 For instance, think Taco Tuesday and Pizza Friday!
 Each family member should choose a menu option, and participation in the preparation is a bonus.
 When you feel adventurous, add a new menu item into the rotation!

-> Bonus Tip: You usually end up buying the same items at the store each week.
+Bonus Tip: You usually end up buying the same items at the store each week.
 If this is the case, simply create a list on the computer and make copies so that you can save time adjusting a pre-made shopping list.
-If you’re starting from scratch, try our grocery list printable.

-> Tip #6: Clean a little each day.
+Tip #6: Clean a little each day.

 We all know cleaning the house is no fun (for most), but it doesn’t have to be a chore.
 Use a cleaning checklist and do a little each day to alleviate the all-or-nothing approach.
 These room by room cleaning checklists can help you prioritize your cleaning routine into daily, weekly and monthly tasks.
 Spending at least twenty minutes each day is an excellent way to get things done without feeling overburdened by a long list of chores.
 Distributing tasks throughout the household will also help lighten the load.